snowdriftcoop/snowdrift/BEGINNERS.md

 #### Building your updates

-After making and saving changes, you can use `cabal install` to recompile followed by `Snowdrift Development` to run the site.
+After making and saving changes, you can use
+`cabal install --enable-tests -fdev` to recompile followed by `Snowdrift Development` to run the site.
 If you prefer, `yesod devel` is a command that does both of these and can stay running, and it will automatically recompile and restart the site after most changes